integrations/terraform-provider-github/website/docs/r/repository_custom_property.html.markdown

 * `property_type` - (Required) Type of the custom property.
 Can be one of `single_select`, `multi_select`, `string`, or `true_false`

 * `property_name` - (Required) Name of the custom property.
-Note that a pre-requisiste for this resource is that a custom property of this name has already been defined on the organization levle
+Note that a pre-requisiste for this resource is that a custom property of this name has already been defined on the organization level

 * `property_value` - (Required) Value of the custom property in the form of an array.
 Properties of type `single_select`, `string`, and `true_false` are represented as a string array of length 1